The dramatic

 In the last decade

 or two, the dramatic monologue has made something of a comeback.
-At a panel on
+Poets such as Cornelius Eady, Julie Sheehan, and Robert Thomas have reclaimed the form.
+The pendulum

 has swung back, now that identity politics has made many vital points, and